brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std

-[7-8]{.pnum} Each preprocessing token is converted into a token ([lex.token]{.sref}).
+[7-8]{.pnum} Each preprocessing token is converted into a token ([lex.token]).
 Whitespace characters separating tokens are no longer significant.
 The resulting tokens constitute a _translation unit_ and are syntactically and semantically analyzed as a `$translation-unit$` ([basic.link]) and translated.

   [The process of analyzing and translating the tokens can occasionally result in one token being replaced by a sequence of other tokens ([temp.names])]{.note3}

-  It is implementation-defined whether the sources for module-units and header units on which the current translation unit has an interface dependency ([module.unit]{.sref}, [module.import]{.sref}) are required to be available.
+  It is implementation-defined whether the sources for module-units and header units on which the current translation unit has an interface dependency ([module.unit], [module.import]) are required to be available.

   [Source files, translation units and translated translation units need not necessarily be stored as files, nor need there be any one-to-one correspondence between these entities and any external representation.
 The description is conceptual only, and does not specify any particular implementation.]{.note}